Lenka Pichlíková-Burke

-Lenka Pichlíková - Burke (born July 28, 1954 at Prague) is an American actress of Czech descent, the seventh generation of her family to appear onstage since the 18th century.
-Her great-uncle was the noted national actor, Ladislav Pešek.
+Lenka Pichlíková - Burke (born July 28, 1954) is a Czech-American actress.
+She is the seventh generation of her family to appear onstage since the 18th century, her great-uncle was the noted national actor, Ladislav Pešek.
 While in Czechoslovakia, she performed on stage in many theatres, played in twelve films, and created over 40 television roles, rising to the rank of Advanced Master Artist.
 In addition to performing as a speaking actress, she was also involved professionally in classic pantomime.
 Since the 1980s she has resided in the United States.
 In the United States, she has performed onstage in speaking roles as well as in pantomime productions for more than 25 years.
 Since 1988, she has been a member of the Actors' Equity Association, the union which represents professional actors.
 In 2006 she was named the "Best Mime" of Fairfield County, Connecticut.
 She teaches performing arts, dramatic literature, and cultural history, and translates plays.